cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_INSTR_ADDR_MISALIGNED_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  An Instruction Address Misaligned exception shall be raised when the target address of a taken branch or an unconditional jump if not four-byte aligned.
+  An Instruction Address Misaligned exception shall be raised when the target address of a taken branch or an unconditional jump is not four-byte aligned.

 .. requirement:: F_MISALIGNED_MEMORY_ACCESS_01
   :derivedfrom: U_INSTRUCTION_SET_01